top of page

 The verb 'inure' has its etymological roots in the Middle English word 'enuren,' which meant 'to accustom' or 'to habituate.'
 It can be traced back to the Latin 'inurare,' composed of 'in-' (meaning 'in' or 'into') and 'usura' (signifying 'use' or 'practice').
 'Inure' describes the process of becoming accustomed to or accepting something unpleasant or undesirable over time, often through repeated exposure or experience.
 The term embodies the idea of adapting to adverse circumstances or developing a resilience to discomfort or hardship.
 'Inure' is a word that reflects the human capacity for adjustment and the ability to endure challenging situations by growing accustomed to them, emphasizing the role of time and experience in shaping one's response to adversity.

-Quiz: Find the meaning of the verb inure:
+Find the correct meaning of the verb inure:

 Try Again!